oracle-livelabs/common/gitlab-workshop/oke/oke.md

     ```

 ## Task 5: Install OCI CLI on Linux 8.x
-OCI CLI installation is required in order to access the OKE cluster.
+OCI CLI installation is required to access the OKE cluster.

 1. Install OCI CLI
     ```